awsdocs/amazon-efs-user-guide/doc_source/monitoring-cloudwatch.md

 ## Bytes Reported in CloudWatch<a name="cloudwatch-bytes"></a>

 As with Amazon S3 and Amazon EBS, Amazon EFS CloudWatch metrics are reported as raw *Bytes*\.
 Bytes are not rounded to either a decimal or binary multiple of the unit\.
 Keep this in mind when calculating your burst rate using the data you get from the metrics\.
-For more information on bursting, see [Throughput Scaling in Amazon EFS](performance.md#bursting)\.
+For more information on bursting, see [Throughput Scaling with Bursting Mode](performance.md#bursting)\.

 ## Amazon EFS Dimensions<a name="efs-dimensions"></a>